PedroJColon/python-ytdownloader/README.md

 you want to download the video.
 NOTE: For downloading playlist, use the playlist button, otherwise the videos will not be downloaded.

 ![SimpleYTDownloaderDemo](https://github.com/PedroJColon/python-ytdownloader/assets/64868232/ab85287d-4a6c-4013-b762-3dbee2e928ab)

+Important Note: The video will be downloaded in the same directory that the downloader is located at.